 So many times we visit other states and countries, but forget about the great options in our own backyard.
-We’ll continue to bring you info about travel destinations outside Arkansas, but thought we’d also set the GPS for navigating some of the cities in the Natural State, too.
+So we’re plugging Little Rock into our GPS today.

 Thanks to Sarabeth Jones of thedramatic.com for sharing insider tips — and pics — with us today about her hometown (see more about hilarious Sarabeth at the bottom of this post):

 When you’re in Little Rock, you should definitely plan to eat at …

 Oh my goodness, there are so many wonderful places to eat in Little Rock!
 Here are a few of my favorites that combine fabulous food with wonderful atmosphere:

 Local Lime: lovely fresh Mexican food and margaritas

 Capital Bar & Grill: located in the gorgeous Capital Hotel, this place feels like you’re in the middle of everything.
 The food is delicious & the bar is extensive and excellent.

 Mugs Café: Cross the river and come to Argenta for breakfast at Mugs; you’ll love the interesting and beautiful space, coffee and treats.